Breast Cancer Prevention

 Our specialists in high-risk breast cancer care comprise fellowship-trained medical oncologists and experts with advanced training in breast clinical oncology, breast cancer risk and survivorship.
-Our patients have access to clinical trials designed to reduce breast cancer risk with innovative, FDA-approved therapies and prevention strategies, including active surveillance.
+Our patients have access to innovative clinical trials designed to reduce breast cancer risk, as well as FDA-approved chemoprevention therapies and prevention strategies, including active surveillance.

 Our patients receive personalized screening recommendations, tailored to their specific needs, which may include: